Manjhaul: Demographics

 As reported by the Census of India 2011 Manjhaul village has population of 35,905 of which 19,021 are males while 16,884 are females.
 In Manjhaul village population of children with age 0-6 is 5,950 which makes up 17% of total population of town.
 Average Sex Ratio of Manjhaul village is 888 which is lower than Bihar state average of 918.
 Child Sex Ratio for the Majhaul as per census is 865, lower than Bihar average of 935.
 The literacy rate is 61.70%, with 68.39% male literacy and 54.20% female literacy.

 Economy

 The market in Manjhaul attracts people from more than 10 nearby villages for work and shopping.

 Places of interest

 Kanwar Lake Bird Sanctuary

 Kanwar Lake Bird Sanctuary or Kabar Taal Lake is Asia's largest freshwater oxbow lake, formed due to meandering of Gandak river, a tributary of Ganga, in the geological past.
 About 60 migratory birds come from Central Asia in winter and there are around 106 species of resident birds.
 In 2020, it was declared as a Ramsar site.
+Internationally noted ornithologist Ali Hussain was born in the village and contributed to the work of the sanctuary.

 Jaimangla Garh

-Jaimangla Garh is located near Kabar Taal Lake, and it has a temple of goddess Chandi Mangla Devi.
+Jaimangla Gadh Temple is located near Kabar Taal Lake, and it has a temple of goddess Chandi Mangla Devi.